Mohammadkaif1809/mini-projects/README.md

 🚀 Mini Projects

-This repository contains my mini projects built using HTML, CSS, and JavaScript and React.
+This repository contains my mini projects built using HTML, CSS, JavaScript, and React.
 Each project focuses on practicing core concepts and building clean, modern, and fully responsive user interfaces.

 All projects are optimized for mobile, tablet, and desktop screens.